menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 -------

 .. note::
-  Applies to ISC DHCP and Kea DHCP Servers only.
+  Applies to ISC DHCP servers only.

 This menu item is only displayed when a user with DHCP administration privileges is logged in.
 This command restarts the DHCP server.